-Sources: EY, FranceInvest
+Sources: EY, FranceInvest6

 Point of view; what market players think of SLLs

 he SLL market exhibits a variety of practices, given its relatively recent inception, which results in a lack of consistency and alignment concerning sustainability targets, margin adjustments, and disclosures.
 There are legitimate concerns about the effectiveness of SLLs in driving the transition, particularly when margin terms have little impact on borrowers.
 To shed light on this ongoing debate, we've engaged with various market participants, including lenders, equity sponsors, and portfolio companies.
 We've gathered insights from Pierre Klemas, Chief Sustainability Officer at Stirling Square Capital Partners, Elin Ljung, Managing Director, Head of Communication & Sustainability at Nordic Capital, Eva Vogt, Partner, Head of ESG and Impact at EMK Capital, Ian Groenen at Rivean Capital (regarding a sponsored deal, XD Connects, a portfolio company of Permira Credit with an ESG margin ratchet implemented), and Alexandra Dumont, Directrice Générale at Lebronze alloys group ("LBA") (a portfolio company which implemented an ESG ratchet with Tikehau Capital).

-Full transcripts of the interviews Transparency & reporting are available here Borrowers usually report their sustain-
+Transparency & reporting

+overall business resilience.

 On top of financial incentives, SLLs are

 a potential opportunity for borrowers to

 get rewarded for their positive actions,

 through greater appetite for their credit

 and potentially better terms.
 They can

 also access expertise they don't necessarily have internally.
 Private lenders can act

 as a catalyst for change, plug the gap with

 their expertise, and act as an advisor on

 developing a clear transition proposition

 in collaboration with the senior manage-

 Borrowers can also leverage on SLLs to

 access new business opportunities as a

 strong ESG proposition helps companies

 tap new markets and expand into existing ones.
 Stakeholders such as employees, suppliers, and clients are looking

 at the sustainability practices of the

 company during the course of business.

 Leaders can earn subsidies and government support, boost employee motivation, attract talent through greater social

 credibility, and obtain better financial

 terms, which should result in superior

 performance and sustainable value creation.
 It can help them better manage

 future challenges and enhance their

+ment and sponsors of the business.

-ability performance to lenders, often
+Borrowers usually report their sustainability performance to lenders, often annually.

-annually.
 Lenders then use this information to evaluate whether the borrower has met predetermined SPTs.
-The

-loan documentation specifies disclosure

-and reporting requirements, which

-used to be in the form of self-certifications.
-The market has evolved towards

-improved disclosure standards that

-need to be reviewed by an independent

-third party, such as auditors.
-In some

-cases, failure to disclose might lead to

-a margin penalty, although it generally

-does not trigger a default.
-To build up

-the credibility of these instruments,

-transparency is a key driver.
+The loan documentation specifies disclosure and reporting requirements, which used to be in the form of self-certifications.
+The market has evolved towards improved disclosure standards that need to be reviewed by an independent third party, such as auditors.
+In some cases, failure to disclose might lead to a margin penalty, although it generally does not trigger a default.
+To build up the credibility of these instruments, transparency is a key driver.
+Full transcripts of the interviews are available here.